QuanlingDeng/QuanlingDeng.github.io/research.md

 * * *

-**Spectral approximation with isogeometric elements**
+**Spectral approximation with finite and isogeometric elements**

-The spectral approximation by isogoemetric analysis has outliers (large eigenvalue errors) in the high-frequency region.
-We propose a boundary penalty technique to remove the outliers and consequently reduce the stiffness (condition numbers) of the discretised system; See [this paper](https://www.sciencedirect.com/science/article/pii/S0045782521002449) for details.
+(1) The spectral approximation by isogoemetric analysis has outliers (large eigenvalue errors) in the high-frequency region.
+We propose a boundary penalty technique to remove the outliers and consequently reduce the stiffness (condition numbers) of the discretised system; See below a figure where the large spectral errors have been significantly reduced.
+See [this paper](https://www.sciencedirect.com/science/article/pii/S0045782521002449) for details.

 <table class="fixed">
   <col width="600"/>
   <col width="300"/>